The Real Effect of Running a Facebook Ad Campaign in 5 Charts

 But if your legion of page-likers isn’t engaging with your content (organic or paid) after the initial follow, their usefulness to your business begins and ends with their ability to form new lookalike audiences.

 So how do we measure engagement?
-One way is with the Page clicks metric.
+One way is with the Page clicks metric (for help with identifying metrics, check out our post on Facebook Insights.

 What are Facebook Page Clicks?